crmorgan/nservicebus-intro/README.md

     }
     ```

-Run the solution and place an order using the web site.
+Now you can run the solution and when you place an order the **Sales** service will receive the message.

-# Step Three #
+# Step Three - Billing
 This step adds a new **Billing** microservice that processes payments for an order.
 The **Billing** service will subscribe to an `OrderPlaced` event that is published by the **Sales** service.

-### Create a Billing Endpoint Project ###
+### Create a Billing Endpoints Project ###

-1. Open a command window to the `\src\step-one` directory and run the command: `dotnet new nsbdockercontainer -n Billing.Endpoints`
+1. Open a command window to the `\src\step-one` directory and execute the command: `dotnet new nsbdockercontainer -n Billing.Endpoints`
-1. In Visual Studio add the created project to the `Billing` solution folder.
+1. In Visual Studio add the created project to the **Billing** solution folder.

 ### Configure NServiceBus Endpoint ###
 In the `Hosts.cs` file: